Yes, Cuba is a wonderful place with days on endless beaches and nights at hot bars. Nevertheless, brace yourself for Cuba.

 Drinks Are On Me.
 Always.

 People in Cuba are friendly, open, and fun.
-They come to you on the street, all chatty, ask you where you’re from, how long you’ve been to Cuba, what you’re up to.
+They come to you on the street, all chatty, and ask you where you’re from, how long you’ve been in Cuba, and what you’re up to.

 Then, at the end of the evening, mysteriously everybody is gone or has no money.
 But hey, that’s no problem, people here have so little and you had such a great time.
 Of course, you pick up the tab.